mikewillems/dsp/02-editors.md

 I really like sublime text, which imo has more powerful highlighting interface than ViM, but will use ViM in almost all cases.
 If I need to hack JS or HTML, then out comes sublime text.
 I also want to give PyCharm a try.

 In my .vimrc, I have jj mapped to escape for entering command mode, which is nice. dd for delete line x for deleting a line and y / p for yank / put are probably the most obvious and oft used.
 I also map KK / LL to home / end and NN PP to next and previous tabs.

-changed by adding this line to allow restaging